h0lley/embeddedNimScript/README.md

 let script1 = compileScript("script1.nims")

 # After changing the nimscript file, reload it
-# This will also immediately run the script, executing its global scope and **re**defining its procs
+# This will also immediately run the script, executing its global scope and redefining its procs
 script1.reload()

 # Call a proc that's defined in the nimscript file